weynandk/info_threefold/src/token/tokenomics/tokenomics.md

 Step 2a.
 Farmer trades his TFT on an exchange

 Step 2b.
-Farmer gets other currencies in return.
+Farmer gets other currencies in return

 Step 3a.
 User sells currencies on an exchange

 Step 3b.
-User gets TFT in return.
+User gets TFT in return

 Step 4a.
 Grid provides Capacity to the user

 Step 4b.
 User pays the farmer for capacity with TFT.
-Part of the transaction goes to the foundation, a part gets burned.
+Part of the transaction goes to the foundation, no part gets burned anymore.

 # Earning Tokens

-The ThreeFold Token is developed in a way that it incentivizes the growth of the ThreeFold Grid.
+The ThreeFold Token has developed in a way that it incentivizes the growth of the ThreeFold Grid.

 Each farmer has two streams of TFT income: